Macaulay2/M2/Macaulay2/e/pi-readme.txt

      implemented.
 Thus the caller has to save a separate copy of the pointer.
   7. monoid creation routines should offer safe multiplication and degree up to a certain weight
+  8. "degree" will mean weight with respect to a particular weight vector;
+     we need to know a bound on the degrees for which all monomials can be safely encode without overflow

 Thus the description of a monomial type will include:
    (choice of U, the integer type used to hold a field)